wieczszy/simplabel/README.md

 [IMAGES]
 size = 500,500
 ```
+Install requirements (it's `PIL` only, the rest should come by default with Python): `pip install -r requirements.txt`.

 Then run the app with `python app.py`.
 Annotations are saved in the file specified in the config.
 When starting, the app checks whether the image have been already annotated so you don't have to annotate all images at once as long as you keep the same results file.
 Example files are provided in the repo.

 ## tkinter error